French tutor near me in Ottawa, ON

 Show more

-André taught 16 days ago
+André taught about 1 month ago

 The tutor and student worked on expanding vocabulary and comprehension skills, focusing on different types of texts, descriptive language, and foreign speech concepts.
 They practiced applying these skills to various communication scenarios, including public speaking and inter-cultural contexts, and discussed strategies for enhancing written and spoken expression.